dailystudio/ml/deeplab/README.md

 <img src=".github/deeplab_demo_lite_version.gif" width="280" height="498" alt="DeepLab Demo"/>

 ## A bit more about codes
-To be compatible with original codes with Tensorflow Mobile, I have refactoring the codes.
+To be compatible with original codes with Tensorflow Mobile, I have refactored the codes.
-I created a class named [DeeplabModel](app/src/main/java/com/dailystudio/deeplab/ml/DeeplabModel.java), which provides an implementation switch between Tensorflow Lite and Tensorflow Mobile.
+I created a delegate named [DeeplabModel](app/src/main/java/com/dailystudio/deeplab/ml/DeeplabModel.java), which provides implementation both for Tensorflow Lite and Tensorflow Mobile.
 ```java
 public class DeeplabModel {